 A new study published in September 2021 in the Journal of Clinical Psychopharmacology provides more evidence that CBD affects the experience of THC.

 It's considered common knowledge that CBD can counter the effects of THC, at least a little bit.
-It can reduce how high you are, but it can also make you feel calmer, and balance out the experience.
+It can reduce how high you are, but it can also make you feel calmer, and balance out the experience of vaping or smoking cannabis.

 This new research was conducted in Spain, and it discovered that CBD does in fact reduce how intoxicating the experience of consuming cannabis is.
 We'll have a look at the details of their study below.